2016 United States presidential election in North Carolina: Analysis

 North Carolina shifted slightly rightward from 2012 in this election, with Clinton's gains with white college-educated voters largely but not entirely cancelling out Trump's gains among white voters without college degrees.
 By contrast, the fellow Southern states of Georgia and Virginia outright shifted leftward.
 Trump's gains outside of the Research Triangle and Mecklenburg County, particularly in Western North Carolina, were enough to win the state.
+Despite North Carolina remaining in the Republican presidential column in 2016, Republican governor Pat McCory concurrently lost re-election to Democratic challenger Roy Cooper.

 Prior to the 2016 election, North Carolina had been a Republican stronghold since 1968 with the state voting Democratic only once between then and 2008.
 In 2008, North Carolina voted Democratic for only the second time in 40 years.
 Although the state returned to the Republican column in 2012, when the party's nominee, Mitt Romney, carried the state, it did so only narrowly, cementing its new status as a battleground state.
 Throughout the 2016 campaign, North Carolina was considered by most a tossup state, with the outcome going into election night heavily debated.
 The Trump campaign saw winning North Carolina as crucial in order for Trump to win the Electoral College; conversely, the Clinton campaign felt that it was vital for them to win the state to block Trump's path to an Electoral College win.
 Both Trump and Clinton campaigned in the state shortly before the general election.